Marufatu Abiola Bawuah

-Marufatu Abiola Bawuah (born 25 September 1968) is a Nigerian finance and businesswoman.
-As of 2014, she became the managing director/chief executive officer of United Bank for Africa, making her the first women to have held that position.
+Marufatu Abiola Bawuah (born 25 September 1968) is a Ghanaian financial executive and businesswoman.
+In 2014, she became the managing director/chief executive officer of United Bank for Africa, making her the first woman to hold that position.
 She has won several awards for her work which includes the 2016 Chartered Institute of Marketing Ghana Marketing Woman of the Year and the Finance Personality of the Year Award at the Ghana Accountancy and Finance.

 Education

 Bawuah grew up in Aflao and had her secondary level education at the Achimota School.
 She furthered her education at the University of lagos in Nigeria, where she acquired a Bachelor of Science degree in Actuarial Science.
 She later earned a Bachelor of Law (LLB) from the University of London.
 She holds a diploma in marketing from the Ghana Institute of Management and Public Administration (GIMPA) and an Executive of Master of Business Administration (EMBA) in finance from the University of Ghana.

 In the area of leadership, she holds several qualifications from Harvard Business School, Columbia, University of New York, INSEAD and Institut Villa Pierrefeu in Switzerland.